-A catastrophic plan covers an individual or family in the event of a major medical emergency.
+A plan that covers an individual or family in the event of a major medical emergency.
 While the plan offers low monthly premiums that often make it more affordable than other plans, its deductible is much higher.
-This means that the individual or family typically pays out of pocket for most medical care unless there is a catastrophic event.
+This means that the individual or family typically pays out of pocket for most medical care, unless there is a very expensive health care event.

 Unlike other plans, if you enroll in a catastrophic plan, you won’t be eligible for tax credits that may lower your premium costs, or for other savings.
 To qualify for a catastrophic plan, an individual must be under 30 years old or receive a hardship exemption, which is a determination that they are unable to afford health coverage.

 If I'm enrolled in a plan this year, do I need to shop again for next year?

 Maryland Health Connection P.O.
 Box 857 Lanham, MD 20703.